deepak2509/netflixproject/README.md

 | Reddit         | CSV    | Weekly mentions of titles |
 | Google Trends  | CSV    | Regional interest over time |

+Here is the URL that i've used to get the data from Netflix : https://www.netflix.com/tudum/top10

 > All raw `.csv` files are stored in a folder named `Data` inside the S3 bucket **`netflixprooject`**.

 ---